Rosario Orrego: Poetry

 She also ventured into poetry, a literary genre that she approached through several contributions to the magazine La Semana, which she signed with the pseudonym "Una Madre" (A Mother).
 During this time she had a self-critical sense of her work, saying, "I could estimate how little those poor verses were worth, because they were criticized in my presence."
 This anonymity lasted fourteen years, until in 1872 at the urging of her friends and editors, she chose to sign works with her name.
 Along with the Atacama writers Mercedes Marín and Nicolasa Montt, Orrego is considered one of the pioneers of women's poetry in Chile.

 Journalism

 In 1873 Orrego founded and edited the magazine Valparaíso, a bi-weekly periodical dedicated to the arts, letters and sciences.
 Here she published press releases along with her children Regina, Luis, and Laura.
 It was in this magazine that she published her third novel, Teresa.
 For her work, she is considered an important early figure in the development of journalism in Chile.

+Personal life

+In 1848, aged 14, Orrego married Juan José Uribe Moya.
+Orrego and Uribe had five children, among them writers Ángela Uribe de Alcalde, Luis Uribe Orrego, and Regina Orrego Uribe, the first woman in Chile to receive the title of bachillerato in humanities).